Being certain of the uncertainties

 - How precise is the analyser?

-- What level af agreement can i trust between the lab and the analyser?
+- What level of agreement can I trust between the lab and the analyser?

 Not only will these five answers help provide a detailed understanding of the analyser’s performance in a wider understanding, but also, if the hardware or lab is showing deviations, do not start recalibrating the analyser, fix the hardware and tune the lab method.